Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/agenda-template.md

 *Make sure everything that needs to be discussed is in the agenda or add it if something is missing.*

 # Points of action
 *The items below are things you should look into after the first meeting.
-During the meeting you can divide (some of) the work between the team members, so that everybody has something to do afterwards.*
+During the meeting you can divide (some of) the work between the team members, so that everybody has something to do afterward.*

  - Read Resources and Tools (on BrightSpace)
  - Make sure you have a Mattermost channel (your TA will create one for you)